-Latin was the origin of all the other languages that form the Romance family of languages – Spanish, French, Italian, Portuguese, Catalan and Romanian and many words today, including a number of words in modern-day English.
+Latin was the origin of all the other languages that form the Romance family of languages – Spanish, French, Italian, Portuguese, Catalan, and Romanian and many words today, including a number of words in modern-day English.
 Latin is still around and spoken today.
 In a sense, it is the foundation of most European languages.
 It remains an official language in the Vatican and in Poland.
 Millions of people are still learning the language, although it is mainly taught as a course in higher education classes.

 Armenian belongs to the Indo-European language family.
-Its oldest surviving text and a first written record is a translation of the Bible that was done in the 5th century.
+Its oldest surviving text and first written record is a translation of the Bible that was done in the 5th century.
 Based on the latest texts that were found, the language likely started in 450 BC.
 Armenian is still a living language and its first language speakers are about 5 million.
-Speakers of Armenian are located in Iran, Georgia, Russia and Ukraine.
+Speakers of Armenian are located in Iran, Georgia, Russia, and Ukraine.

 The Korean language is considered as one of the oldest languages in the world.
 It is a language isolate that came from Proto-Korean and Old Korean.
-It evolved further into Middle Korean to Modern Korean.
+It evolved further from Middle Korean to Modern Korean.
 Korean was used in ancient times during the period of the Three Kingdoms, where the Unified Silla was the most dominant.
-During the time China already had an influence in Korean and samples of Old Korean text used Chinese characters that were adapted to the existing Korean language at that time, making it difficult to decipher.
+During the time China already had an influence on Korean and samples of Old Korean text used Chinese characters that were adapted to the existing Korean language at that time, making it difficult to decipher.

 Middle Korean came into being around the 15th century, and it used Hangul, the unique Korean characters that were developed by King Sejong the Great and his scholars as a means for written communication.
 More distinct is Modern Korean which was established in the 17th century.
-It is now spoken in South Korea, North Korea, Russia, Kazakhstan, Uzbekistan, Japan and China.
+It is now spoken in South Korea, North Korea, Russia, Kazakhstan, Uzbekistan, Japan, and China.
 It is also spoken today in several communities in the U.S. and other parts of the world.
 This is one of the reasons why Korean translation services are globally in demand.

 Modern Hebrew, however, isn’t generally referred to as the Hebrew language any longer.
 It is called either Israeli Hebrew or simply Israeli.
 Modern Hebrew was also the first official language of Palestine after the First World War.
 Today, it’s the one and only official language of Israel.